r-craig73/sample-project/readme.md

 # sample-project

-## a sample project to install jasmine, mocha and several other webpacks.
+## a sample project to install jasmine, karma and several other webpacks.